 But what could I do about that lower, deeper back pain that isn’t really a “knot?”
 That’s where the BaxMAX comes in.

 When my brace arrived, I was a little surprised at how small and light the package was (You can see my initial impressions in this video that I made when I first opened it – the review continues below this video):

 Because I had never used any type of lower lumbar support before, it took me a minute or so to figure out how to put it on.
 But, seriously, within about a minute, I had the hang of it.

-NOTE: If you are looking for BaxMAX coupon codes, we update them HERE when we get them.
+NOTE: If you are looking for BaxMAX coupon codes, we have an EXCLUSIVE ONE!

 Here are some tips for putting it on

 After I opened it up and read through the directions, it was very easy to figure out how to use it.
 There are 2 sides of the belt – one is clearly labeled “Left” and the other is clearly labeled “Right.”

 The easiest way to put it on for the first time, if you’re unfamiliar with it, is to lay the belt flat on a table or your bed – with the inside facing up, the side labeled LEFT will be to your left, and the side labeled RIGHT will be to your right when you are standing with your back to the belt.
 Reach behind you – lifting entire brace up and centering the pulley system on your lower back.

 Bring the LEFT side around your lower torso first, and then the RIGHT side around.
 You’ll bring the RIGHT side to overlap the LEFT so that the Velcro attaches initially.